Sleep: a basic human need, yet so often a source of frustration.

 What the research tells us

-Besides the three drugs included in this review, we don’t yet know enough about the benefits and risks of other common sleep medications to recommend them… yet many people are prescribed these drugs anyway.
+Besides the four drugs included in this review, we don’t yet know enough about the benefits and risks of other common sleep medications to recommend them… yet many people are prescribed these drugs anyway.

 Until we know more, safer non-drug approaches to encourage sleep are worth a try.
 Some ideas include: establishing consistent daily routines (e.g. wake times, meal times, bedtimes); regular exercise; restricting naptime during the day; and ensuring a comfortable, temperature controlled and soothing environment for sleeping (5).
 Light therapy - exposing people to minimum amounts of bright light during the day - might also help reset circadian rhythms and improve nighttime sleeping (6).